hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `effective_gateway_id` - The ID of the application gateway associated with the application gateway ingress controller deployed to this cluster.

+* `gateway_id` - The ID of the Application Gateway integrated with the ingress controller of this Kubernetes Cluster.
+This attribute is only set when gateway_id is specified when configuring the `ingress_application_gateway` addon.

+* `subnet_cidr` - The subnet CIDR used to create an Application Gateway, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
+This attribute is only set when `subnet_cidr` is specified when configuring the `ingress_application_gateway` addon.

+* `subnet_id` - The ID of the subnet on which to create an Application Gateway, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
+This attribute is only set when `subnet_id` is specified when configuring the `ingress_application_gateway` addon.

 ---